BDC Hamburger Icon

 5. A company car can help you attract talent.

-A company car can be an attractive employee perk to work into the hiring process — especially when new employees will drive as part of their position.
+A company car can be an attractive employee perk to mention during the hiring process — especially when new employees will drive as part of their position.
 Imagine a salesperson who must drive regionally to visit customers.
 They’ll likely prefer to sign with your company if they can use a company car rather than go with a competing job offer that requires them to use a personal vehicle.

 6. Buying a company car lets you specialize vehicle features.